glotzerlab/garnett/doc/readerswriters.rst

 HOOMD-blue XML
 --------------

-The HOOMD-blue XML-format contains topological information about individual frames and has been depreceated since HOOMD-blue version 2.0.
+The HOOMD-blue XML-format contains topological information about one individual frame.
+HOOMD-blue provides a writer for this format, which is classified as deprecated since version 2.0.

 .. autoclass:: glotzformats.reader.HOOMDXMLFileReader
     :members: